sdshost/exocet-build-manual/README.md

 Any information from official [LVVTA](http://www.lvvta.org.nz/), Yout certifier or [NZ Hobby Car technical manual](http://www.lvvta.org.nz/documents.html#hctm) should take priority over anything specied here.

+**H&S** All tools should be used in, and all relevant PPE should be worn in accordance with their respective manuals.

 Anyone finding information here that they feel is incorrect, insufficent or they simply know a better way, you are encouraged to fork, change and open a pull request.
 Collaboration will be a important part of this document.

 ## Build & Cert process overview